James-Fleming12/ReShop/README.md

     - The client interacts with the server separately (REST API)

 ## TODO:
-0. Test basic Post implementation
+1. Integrate Listings into Users Profiles (and a primitive search bar)
-1. Finish up Password and Username changes
+1. Finish up Password, Username changes, and Token changes (removing the token off the user if invalid)
-1. Start work on buying listings (Stripe)
+2. Messaging (some sorta websocket)
 2. Nodemailer within Client that sends a request to the API to store a link to reset password
     - astro call, leads to api call, leads to database code being stored for link, leads to email being sent with link, leads to new link that can reset password
 4. Implement localstorage for each form so users don't lose progress on reload